-According to the Centers for Disease Control and Prevention (CDC), “it is far better to prevent disease than to treat people after they get sick.”
-However, preventive healthcare is only effective if it is affordable and accessible.
+As the Centers for Disease Control and Prevention wisely says, “It is far better to prevent disease than to treat people after they get sick.”1 But preventive health care is effective only if it’s affordable and accessible.

-Self-care is one form of preventive healthcare that is available to everyone.
-You don’t need fancy equipment or a formal education to use simple self-care practices in your daily life.
-Because self-care starts with the self, it’s easily adaptable to a wide variety of lifestyles and circumstances.
+Self-care is one form of preventive care that’s available to everyone.
+You don’t need fancy equipment, a formal education, or a ton of money to use simple self-care practices in your daily life.
+These activities are adaptable to a wide variety of lifestyles and circumstances.

-By practicing self-care, you can strengthen the foundation of your physical, mental, and emotional health.
-Self-care helps you withstand the highs and lows of life.
-It gives you a baseline of healthy tools and techniques so you can overcome whatever challenges life throws at you.
+Practicing self-care can strengthen the foundation of your physical, mental, and emotional health.
+It helps you handle life’s highs and lows, giving you a baseline of healthy tools and techniques for coping with challenges.

-To some, the term “self-care” may sound suspiciously like “self-help.”
-The self-help craze of the past 30 or 40 years promised health and happiness, but for many, these tactics and techniques never delivered.
+To some, the term “self-care” may sound a lot like “self-help.”
+Over the past few decades, the self-help trend has made grand promises about health and happiness, but for many people it has never delivered.

-Self-care is focused on self-compassion, not self-improvement.
-It is about loving ourselves enough to make our physical, mental, and emotional health a priority.
+Self-help focuses on improving your life, often through sheer willpower, while self-care is about adopting simple practices to protect your health and strengthen your ability to respond to stress.
+Self-care focuses on self-compassion, not self-improvement.
+It’s about loving ourselves enough to make our physical, mental, and emotional health a priority.

-Another common misconception about self-care is that it is an excuse for self-indulgence.
-Indeed, some companies incorrectly use the term “self-care” to promote expensive luxuries.
-But you don’t need the latest yoga pants or a weekly massage to take care of yourself.
+Another common misconception about self-care is that it’s an excuse for self-indulgence.
+Some companies, for example, incorrectly use the term “self-care” to promote expensive luxuries.
+But you don’t need the latest workout gear, a weekly massage, or a spendy vacation to take care of yourself.

-Additionally, self-care can be used as an excuse to indulge in behavior that isn’t loving toward ourselves in the long run.
-Eating nothing but ice cream for every meal isn’t self-care, and neither is blowing your bank account on a shopping spree.
-Those are both forms of self-sabotage, the polar opposite of self-care.
+“Self-care” is also sometimes used to describe indulgent behavior that isn’t healthy in the long run.
+Eating nothing but ice cream all day isn’t self-care, and neither is blowing your bank account on a shopping spree.
+Those are both forms of self-sabotage—the opposite of self-care.

-How we take care of our bodies directly affects not just our physical health, but our emotional and mental health as well.
-It’s surprisingly easy to forget that our minds are physical parts of our body.
-We cannot care for our mental health without caring for our physical health too.
+How we take care of our bodies affects not just our physical health, but our emotional and mental health as well.
+Our minds are physical parts of our bodies, and we can’t care for our mental health without caring for our physical health.

 Physical self-care is often the baseline for healthy functioning.
 In order to care for ourselves, we need to: